organisciak/dissertation/document/1_intro.md

 For example, Eickhoff et al. note that a notable proportion of Mechanical Turk workers sacrifice correctness for speed, in order to maximise their profits <!-- TODO cite -->.

-However, this argument is not generalizable.
-While observable in various cases <!--TODO cite-->, including suspicious user analysis that we observed during <!--TODO cite MSR--><!-- TODO FIGURE-->, other studies on contribution conflict it.
+However, this behaviour is not generalizable.
+While observable in some cases [<!--TODO cite-->], including suspicious user analysis that we observed during <!--TODO cite MSR--><!-- TODO FIGURE-->, other studies on contribution conflict it.
 In @organisciak_evaluating_2012, we found that the fastest workers generally did not contribute worse labor, except for one case: when workers spent less time on the instructions and first task.
 The fact that time was only significant in this one case suggests that the effect for this particular dataset was not a result of 'cheaters' as much as workers that did not interpret the instructions close enough.
 Similarly, during the research for <!--TODO cite MSR--> we found that slowing workers down resulted in lower quality contributions, both in terms of internal consistency by workers and algorithmic quality of the data.

 Following from the mixed signals accounting for low-quality results, this research assumes that the quality of a contribution is not only affected by the objective quality of the worker, but also due to subjective differences in the worker's perception of the task.